Computer Scientist? Musician? Broadcaster?

 Here’s a list of those areas where I tend to put the majority of my effort and time.
 If you figure out the best way to describe it, let me know!

-- IT Industry Analyst at Gartner Inc. – I’m currently a Research Director at the world’s most well-known and highly respected research organization – Gartner – where I cover cloud computing in general, but specialize in cloud managed service providers, platform as a service in the CMSP context, and cloud cost management.
+- IT Industry Analyst at Gartner Inc. – I’m currently a Vice President Analyst at the world’s most well-known and highly respected research organization – Gartner – where I cover cloud computing in general, but specialize in cloud managed service providers, platform as a service in the CMSP context, and cloud cost management.
 I’ve always thought I’d make a good analyst, given my background in academic research, writing, speaking, and then my 15 years in the IT industry as technologist.
 At Gartner, I have the opportunity to do all of those things, as well as enjoy the halo the Gartner brand conveys.
 And did I mention my colleagues are some of the most brilliant people I’ve yet met?

 - Writer and Speaker – The professor in me won’t die, so I still attempt to educate others through my writing or speaking engagements.
+Although now that I’m employed by Gartner and those opportunities are strictly governed by Gartner, I’m finding I have many more opportunities than ever before!

 - Composer– I’ve got a good musical ear – I can hear and deconstruct music as naturally as walking, and I use this to perform “transcription” of musical pieces that we perform at Riverbend Church.
 I listen to a recording of the piece we want to recreate, determine chord progressions, lead lines, background vocals, etc., and then I create multiple charts using notation software called “Finale.”
 I’ve also written several original pieces for solo, ensemble, and choir, many as a team effort with other musicians.